 - Emotional/Psychological Abuse: Psychological abuse is the most common form of abuse among older adults.
 It consists of any verbal or nonverbal activity that results in the degradation of an individual’s identity, dignity, and self-worth.
 Individuals who experience psychological abuse typically tend to show signs of increased fear or anxiety.
 They begin isolating themselves from friends or family, display unusual behavior, and become disinterested in everyday activities.

 - Financial Abuse: Financial abuse is described as any improper conduct, done with or without the informed consent of an individual, that results in monetary or personal gain to the abuser and monetary or personal loss for the individual.
 Older adults experiencing financial abuse may showcase changes in their appearance, health status, or personal habits.
-Other indicators include unexplained changes in wills or title documents, increased telephone solicitations for funds, missing personal property, funds wired out of the country for mysterious reasons, missing or redirected mail, missing personal property, and names added to their bank accounts.
+Other indicators include unexplained changes in wills or title documents, increased telephone solicitations for funds, missing personal property, funds wired out of the country for mysterious reasons, missing or redirected mail, and names added to their bank accounts.

 - Physical Abuse: The third most common form of abuse among older adults is physical abuse.
 It is defined as any act of violence or rough handling that may or may not result in bodily injury but causes physical discomfort or pain.
 Older adults experiencing physical abuse may display signs of dehydration or severe weight loss.
 They may be getting over- or under-medicated and display injuries such as bruises, cuts, or sores that they cannot explain.

 - Sexual Abuse: Sexual abuse is non-consensual sexual conduct of any kind with an older person or sexual contact with anyone who is incapable of giving consent.
 This includes joking of a sexual nature, sending or receiving sexually explicit photos, and inappropriate touching, to name a few.
 Among older adults, sexual abuse is a form of abuse that is not talked about enough.